-Each year the OECD compiles a table ranking the purchasing power adjusted GDP per capita of member countries.
-Purchasing power adjusted means that countries´ GDP per capita has been adjusted with respect to price levels.
-This is done in order to increase comparability.
-The list shows the value of the countries´ production adjusted for both price levels and the size of the countries´ populations.
+Each year, the OECD compiles a table ranking its member countries according to their purchasing power adjusted GDP per capita.
+“Purchasing power adjusted” means the GDP per capita of the country has been adjusted with respect to price levels in order to increase comparability.
+The list thus shows the value of the production of the countries adjusted for both price levels and population size.

 From the late 1970s until the early 1990s, the growth rate of Swedish GDP was weaker than that of the majority of the industrialised countries.
 During the deep recession in 1991-1993, Swedish GDP contacted by about 4 percent, which resulted in a swift drop down to 11th position in the OECD comparison in 1993.
 Since then the Swedish economy has performed better.
 However, in terms of its position relative to the other countries, Sweden has not improved in the ranking.

 When comparing the purchasing power adjusted GDP per capita, it is important to note that the differences between some countries are very small.
 Also, GDP data is often revised, which may lead to rapid changes in the ranking.